 Home sales inscribed in the Land Registry slumped by 8% in April 2017, according to the latest figures from the National Institute of Statistics (INE).

 Excluding subsidised housing there were 28,939 home sales inscribed in the Land Register in April, down 8% on the same month last year, and the biggest decline since February 2014.

 With the odd exception sales have increased steadily almost every month for the last four years, and rose by almost 30% in March, so a slump of 8% in April comes as something of a surprise.
 That said, home sales are still up by 10% year-to-date.

 As always, it’s important to bear mind that the INE’s figures are based on sales inscribed in the Land Register, not actual sales that took place in the period.
 As such they lag the market by about two or three months.
 So this decline reflects a decline in sales closed around Jan/Feb.

 April’s decline might have something to do with the unusually large increase in March.
 Perhaps sales were brought forward into the March recording period for some reason that escapes me.
-Some experts quoted in the Spanish press are attributing the decline to Easter falling in April this year, but that doesn’t make sense for the time lag reason I mention above.
+Some experts quoted in the Spanish press are attributing the decline to Easter falling in April this year, so the decline could be partly explained by seasonality.